mdlayher/taggolib/README.md

 projects.
 Its goal is to provide read-only metadata access to a variety of audio formats in Go, without the need to use a TagLib binding.

+Currently, taggolib supports the following formats, with some caveats:

+- FLAC
+- MP3
+  - ID3v2.4 tags only (ID3v2.3 in the works)
+- OGG
+  - Cannot calculate Duration as of now (returns "zero" duration)

 Example
 =======